 “In seemingly senseless violence.”
 We are still fixed on Cordell’s expression as he puts his jacket on.
 Brauner continues, “It’s all a matter of chemistry, brain chemistry” He hands back the little bell earring to the Lt.
-“Well how so doctor?”Brauner says “human behavior is a direct result of the chemical balance of the cerebral cortex.
-That portion of the brain which control our higher mental functions, particularly moral judgements the ability to choose between right and wrong.”
+“Well how so doctor?”Brauner says “Human behavior is a direct result of the chemical balance of the cerebral cortex.
+That portion of the brain which controls our higher mental functions, particularly moral judgments the ability to choose between right and wrong.”

 “You mean a sudden change in brain chemistry could turn a normal man into a killer?” the Lt. asks.